aazaff/startLearn.R/beginnerConcepts.md

 3. Reshaping Data - Changing the format of previously stored data so you can perform a different kind of operation on it.
 4. Visualize Data - Methods to make graphs or other visual representations of stored data.

 Although there are literally hundreds (if not thousands) of ways to do each of these four steps in R, so long as you know a handful of basic methods for each you can accomplish anything.
+This beginner's tutorial will largely focus on Mathematical Operations and Storing Data.

 ### The First Rule of R-Club
 ***"Always talk about R!"***